 For some people, 6-12 sessions may be enough for the issue you are experiencing.
 However, others who may be struggling with particularly complex and difficult feelings may require much longer.
 We would review your progress together and I work on an open-ended basis with no restrictions or time limits.
 We have as long as you feel you need.

-If you would like to explore working together then the best way to do this is by contacting me to arrange a free of charge 30-minute telephone or face to face meeting.
+If you would like to explore working together then the best way to do this is by contacting me via the contact form on this page or on 07780 932886 to arrange a free of charge 20-minute telephone call.
 It’s important that you choose someone you feel comfortable to work with and also for me to be honest as to whether I am best placed to help with your particular issue.

 It also allows you the chance to ask questions about working together.
-If at the end of this call call/meeting you feel comfortable in continuing then we could look to arrange a first session.
+If at the end of the call you feel comfortable in continuing then we could look to arrange the first session.
 If not, there is no obligation whatsoever.

 I run my practice from The Divine Hub in the heart of Didsbury village and from Chorlton Rooms in Chorlton.